Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Numerical testing

-We have simulated 100.000 paths of step size $(t-t_0)/1000$.
-The figures show a good overall match of the analytical value (AV) with the Monte Carlo value (MC); in parentheses is the relative error $|$AV$-$MC$|$/MC.
+We simulated 100.000 paths of step size $(t-t_0)/1000$.
+The figures show a good overall match between the analytical value (AV) and the Monte Carlo value (MC); the relative error $|$AV$-$MC$|$/MC is shown in parentheses.
 For the call option on the volatility in some cases we almost attain four-digit precision.
-On the other hand, for some models and data sets the integrands for the TVO valuation remain highly oscillatory around the maximum integration range; when this occurs a certain loss of accuracy is observed.
+On the other hand, for some models and data sets the integrands for the TVO valuation remain highly oscillatory around the maximum integration range; when this occurs, a certain loss of accuracy is observed.